 Management Fees 0.49%

-Distribution (12b-1) and/or Service Fees None
+Distribution and/or Service (12b-1) Fees None

-Other Expenses 0.10%
+Other Expenses 0.06%

-Acquired Fund Fees and Expenses (1) 0.31%
+Acquired Fund Fees and Expenses (1) 0.28%

-Total Annual Fund Operating Expenses 0.90%
+Total Annual Fund Operating Expenses 0.83%

 (1) Acquired Fund Fees and Expenses are indirect fees and expenses that the Fund incurs from investing in the shares of other mutual funds, including money market funds and exchange traded funds.
 Please note that the amount of Total Annual Fund Operating Expenses shown in the above table will differ from the "Financial Highlights" section of the Prospectus, which reflects the operating expenses of the Fund and does not include indirect expenses such as Acquired Fund Fees and Expenses.
+Acquired Fund Fees and Expenses have been restated for the current fiscal year.